pepperlabs/pepper/README.md

 [Table of contents](#table-of-contents)

-set `pepper.auth.disabled` to `false` in order to enable authentication.
+1. set `pepper.auth.disabled` to `false` in order to enable authentication.
+2. There should be a pepper class correspond to your defined user model. for example if you have defined `App\Models\User::class` as your user model, you must have `App\Pepper\User::class` class.

 ### Login